Tasmanian Pepperberry Berries

 Tasmanian Pepperberry Macerated Berries

-1/3 cup honey
+- 1/3 cup honey

-2 oranges, juiced
+- 2 oranges, juiced

-1/2 pint fresh blackberries
+- 1/2 pint fresh blackberries

-1/2 pint fresh raspberries
+- 1/2 pint fresh raspberries

-1/2 pink fresh blueberries
+- 1/2 pink fresh blueberries

-1 pint fresh strawberries, cut into bite-sized pieces
+- 1 pint fresh strawberries, cut into bite-sized pieces

 - Put the berries into a big bowl.
 Whisk together the cooled honey, orange juice and alcohol (if using) in a small bowl.
 Pour over the berries and gently toss.
-(It's ok if some of the berries get smooshed.
+It's ok if some of the berries get smooshed.

 Serving Suggestion: You can serve this for any meal or snack.
 This tastes just as good on pancakes as it does on ice cream or even just mixed in with Greek yogurt.

-World Spice Merchants http://www.worldspice.com
+World Spice Merchants https://www.worldspice.com